Azzuu12/Dog-Classifier/README.md

 ## 2- CLI options:
 ```
-python check_images.py --dir uploaded_images/ --arch resnet  --dogfile dognames.txt<br>
+python check_images.py --dir uploaded_images/ --arch resnet  --dogfile dognames.txt
-python check_images.py --dir uploaded_images/ --arch alexnet --dogfile dognames.txt <br>
+python check_images.py --dir uploaded_images/ --arch alexnet --dogfile dognames.txt
-python check_images.py --dir uploaded_images/ --arch vgg  --dogfile dognames.txt<br>
+python check_images.py --dir uploaded_images/ --arch vgg  --dogfile dognames.txt
 ```
 ### Details about options
-**check_images.py:** The file that contains the code for checking and classify the uploaded images.
+**check_images.py:** The file that contains the code for checking and classify the uploaded images.<br/>
-**--dir uploaded_images:** Refer to the file that contains the images that are intended to be classified.
+**--dir uploaded_images:** Refer to the file that contains the images that are intended to be classified.<br/>
 **--arch resnet:** Here we can choose what a pretrained model to use for classification.
-**--dogfile dognames.txt:** this file is used as a reference for identify the bread of dogs.
+**--dogfile dognames.txt:** this file is used as a reference for identify the bread of dogs.<br/>

 ## Sample of output